CIMES-USNA-UMA/CardioRVARapp/README.md

 #>
 #>  @Article{biology12111438,
 #>    title = {CardioRVAR: A New R Package and Shiny Application for the Evaluation of Closed-Loop Cardiovascular Interactions},
-#>    author = {Alvaro Chao-Écija and Manuel Víctor López-González and Marc Stefan Dawid-Milner},
+#>    author = {Alvaro Chao-Ecija and Manuel Victor López-González and Marc Stefan Dawid-Milner},
 #>    journal = {Biology},
 #>    year = {2023},
 #>    volume = {12},